Momodou Ceesay (artist)

-Momodou Ceesay (born 1945 in Banjul, Gambia) is an artist and author.
+Momodou Ceesay (born 1945) is a Gambian visual artist and author.

 Early life

+Momodou Ceesay was born in 1945, in Banjul, Gambia.
 Ceesay's early education was in Banjul, followed by scholarships and academic studies at Suffield Academy and Wesleyan University, Connecticut (USA).
 In 1970, he received a bachelor's degree with majors in languages and literature.
 He continued his studies in France at the University of Poitiers and La Sorbonne.
 For his studies of the French language, Ceesay received diplomas from each of these universities.

 Career

 After graduation, Ceesay decided to become an artist.
 Essentially self-taught, he creates acrylics, watercolors, and serigraphs.
 In his printmaking, Momodou produces small editions by hand, without a mechanized studio.
 One of his earlier serigraphs entitled "Evening Works" was selected by UNICEF as one of their 1976 designs.